MicrosoftDocs/Hololens/hololens/hololens-identity.md

 ## Enterprise and other authentication

 If your app uses other types of authentication, such as NTLM, Basic, or Kerberos, you can use [Windows Credential UI](/uwp/api/Windows.Security.Credentials.UI) to collect, process, and store the user's credentials.
-The user experience for collecting these credentials is very similar to other cloud-driven account interrupts, and appears as a child app on top of your 2D app or briefly suspends a Unity app to show the UI.
+The user experience for collecting these credentials is similar to other cloud-driven account interrupts, and appears as a child app on top of your 2D app or briefly suspends a Unity app to show the UI.

 ## Deprecated APIs